CMK19/Project-X/README.md

 4. Thrillers are also recommended for a start as they have a low cost production budget.

 ### Repository Guide
-> The raw data used for the project can be found
+> The raw data used for the project can be found[here](https://www.imdb.com/)
-> The cleaned data can be found
-> The images from EDA can be found
-> The notebook that contains the project can be found
+> The notebook that contains the project can be found [here](https://github.com/CMK19/Project-X/blob/main/Project-XNotebook.ipynb)
-> The presentation for this project can be found
+> The presentation for this project can be found[here](https://github.com/CMK19/Project-X/blob/main/MICROSOFTPROJECT.pdf)